Risk increases with age for both men and women.

 Many

-thought that it could reduce the
+thought that they could reduce the

 risk for heart disease, but there is no proof that these